 Which plan do I pick for my company?
-A number of factors will detemine this.
-Some items to consider are: how many participants will there be, how much money will flow into the plan on an on-going basis, how many investment choices do I want, how much fiduciary liability I am willing to assume and what am I willing to do to meet those obligations (aka IRS Code 404(c) Fiduciary Responsibilities).
+A number of factors will determine this.
+Some items to consider are: how many participants there will be, how much money will flow into the plan on an ongoing basis, how many investment choices I want, how much fiduciary liability I am willing to assume and what am I willing to do to meet those obligations (aka IRS Code 404(c) Fiduciary Responsibilities).

 Defined Benefit Plans